-We are a clinical stage biopharmaceutical company focused on developing proprietary therapeutics designed to extend life or improve quality of life for cancer patients.
+We are a clinical stage biopharmaceutical company focused on developing innovative treatments for cancer patients.
 We are building a drug development pipeline through the licensing and acquisition of therapeutics in late preclinical or in clinical development stages.
 We leverage our scientific and clinical experience to help reduce the risk of and accelerate the clinical development of our drug product candidates.